 3. Focus on strength, especially leg strength.
 Being physically strong, especially having good leg strength, will benefit you greatly on your hike.
 Lunges, squats and calf raises are good way to build up strength in your legs.
 Putting few bottles of water inside your backpack when going for a walk is another way to build up strength.
 You can increase the amount of water you are carrying each time you go for a walk.

 4. Work on your core and your balance.
 Your abdominal muscles, back muscles and pelvic muscles are your core muscles, which give you balance and flexibility.
 Planks, sit ups, crunches and Russian twists are some of the exercises that will help you build a strong core.
 Practice some balancing exercises such as standing on one foot for 30 seconds before switching to the other foot.
 Increase the time as you get better at it.
+Try it with your eyes closed, once you’ve gained confidence.

 5. Go on few practice hikes.
 If you have purchased one of our multi day tours, it is recommended that you go on few short hikes.
 Put few essentials in your backpack and throw in few water bottles to add some weight.
 Large parks and reserves are perfect to practice in.
 They might not be as hilly as the high country, but they are a good training ground and it’s also a great opportunity to test your boots.